Pricing your products

 Tania knows that all this is based on her own estimates.
 After the month is over, she will likely need to revisit her prices and see what makes sense for the next month based on her store's sales in the first month.

-Accounting for transaction and credit card fees
+Accounting for third-party transaction and credit card fees

-Transaction and credit card fees are other variable costs that can be taken into consideration.
+Third-party transaction fees and credit card fees are other variable costs that can be taken into consideration.
 The process to determine what your prices should be if you want to include these fees involves some math.

 Generally, businesses increase the price to account for these fees only if specific profits need to be met and most businesses do not include them.
 However, they are a cost to be aware of if your profit margins are very low.